ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/rust_embedded.md

 This install guide describes a setup using an Ubuntu Linux host.

-For further information, see [The Embedded Rust Book](https://docs.rust-embedded.org/book/).
+For a thorough review of all options, refer to the official documentation.
+See [The Embedded Rust Book](https://docs.rust-embedded.org/book/).

 ## Installation {#install}